marvin-hansen/typedb-client-go/README.md

 ## Acknowledgment

 I express my sincere gratefulness to [Frank Urbach](https://github.com/FrankUrbach), the author of the Julia client for TypeDB, for his in-depth technical support.
-Without his deep expertise of the protocol, the Golang client in its current form would not be possible.
+Without his deep expertise of the protocol, this Golang client would not be possible.

 ## Author